codurance/site/src/_posts/2019-05-25-private-jenkins-shared-libraries.md

     ```

 3. By adding an ssh key to your Jenkins instance and reference JSL with private ssh URL e.g. `git@github.com:hoto/jenkins-shared-library.git`
 This can actually be tricky to configure correctly so depending on your Jenkins setup try other approaches first.
-Also, this approach is not my favourite as it is “magical” because it hides the details of how Jenkins authenticates and which ssh key is used.
+Also, this approach is not my favourite as it is "magical" because it hides the details of how Jenkins authenticates and which ssh key is used.

 Also, JSL repository obviously does not have to be hosted on GitHub (it does not even need to be a git repository), it could be hosted from a private GitLab or Bitbucket etc.